mscroggs/ufl-experiment/README.rst

 UFL - Unified Form Language
 ===========================

+This is a fork of [UFL](https://github.com/FEniCS/ufl) that I am hacking apart to learn more about how UFL works.

 The Unified Form Language (UFL) is a domain specific language for declaration of finite element discretizations of variational forms.
 More precisely, it defines a flexible interface for choosing finite element